abnatal/railsblog/README.md

 # Comments
 - For the sake of simplicity, the app validates if the user can edit/delete a post or comment in the controller.
 There is also an application helper to show/hide the edit/delete buttons on the views.
 If a more sophisticated authorization check were needed, I would use a Gem like "pundit" or "cancancan".

-- Haven't configured Mailer in production, so there is no confirmation for user sign up at this time;
+- I haven't configured Mailer in production, so there is no confirmation for user sign up or password recovering at this time;

 ## Problems faced
 - After adding bootstrap support, the actiontext.css used by rich_text stopped working.
 I needed to link the CSS directly on "application.html.erb" (stylesheet_link_tag) to get it working (https://github.com/rails/rails/issues/43441)